microsoft/Hacksaw/README.md

 # Hacksaw

 Hacksaw is a prototype toolkit to debloat Linux kernel based on hardware device inventory and dependency analysis.
-In particular, it customizes a given system disk image for a target hardware platform such as a specific cloud environment (e.g., an Azure VM) or a bare-metal machine.
+In particular, it customizes a given system disk image for a target hardware platform such as a cloud environment (e.g., an Azure VM) or a bare-metal machine.
 It was presented at [ACM CCS 2023](https://www.microsoft.com/en-us/research/publication/hacksaw-hardware-centric-kernel-debloating-via-device-inventory-and-dependency-analysis/).

 ## Usage

-Hacksaw consists of numerous scripts and binaries managing its three procedures: hardware database preparation, dependency analysis, and system image patching.
+Hacksaw consists of numerous scripts and binaries managing its three main procedures: hardware database building, dependency analysis, and system image patching.
 We prepare Docker/Container environments to properly use them and a test script to run them in a proper order.
 For example, you can debloat a Ubuntu cloud image for a default QEMU-KVM environment like below:

 ```sh
 $ pushd test